raiKaustubh/telegram-web-disappearing-photos/README.md

 >
 > The exact assignment submission code can be found in the [`assignment`](../../tree/assignment) branch.
 The main branch includes an additional UI component (Extension Popup) for ease of use, but it internally uses the same [programmatic JavaScript API](#via-javascript-api) that fulfills the assignment requirements.

+> [!CAUTION]
+> This is an educational project demonstrating Chrome extension development and reverse engineering techniques.
+>
+> **Important Notes:**
+> - This extension is not affiliated with, endorsed by, or officially supported by Telegram
+> - This project modifies Telegram Web's behavior in ways not officially documented
+> - For educational purposes only

 ## Table of Contents

 - [Disclaimer](#disclaimer)